We’ve all had them. Those nights where you toss and turn as the hours ticks by and your mind feels like it’s in a loop, saying “Why can’t I sleep?“.

 If you have a medical issue that is keeping you awake night after night then you really must seek help from your doctor.
 Lack of sleep can aggravate medical problems as the body and brain don’t have the time they need to perform all the restorative functions that happen while we snooze.

 Psychiatric problems such as depression can stop you from sleeping, which in turn makes you feel more depressed.
 This can turn into a vicious cycle and you’ll need to find a way to help yourself through.
-Therapy works for many people, and if you’re not one of them then speak to your doctor about medication.
+Therapy works for many people, but if you’re not one of them then speak to your doctor about medication.

-When it comes to sleep hygiene you need to look at what you could be doing in your day to day life that is affecting your sleep.
+When it comes to sleep hygiene you need to look at what you could be doing in your day-to-day life that is affecting your sleep.
 Are you drinking too much caffeine, too late in the day?
 Are you eating heavy, greasy food at night?
 Blue light from screens inhibits the production of melatonin, just like sunlight does.
 If you’re using your phone or computer late at night this could be one of the reasons you’re having trouble sleeping.

 Shift workers experience disruption to their circadian rhythm.
 Working during the hours that they should be sleeping and then trying to sleep when the body expects to be awake.
 Although most shift workers will have a few problems when they initially change their sleep schedule, they generally fall into a new pattern without too much of a problem.
 If you’ve been working shifts for a while and you still have trouble falling asleep and feel tired after sleeping you may have Shift Worker Sleep Disorder.
-It’s actually a recognised syndrome – SWSD, and people that have it tend to sleep around 4 hours less than other workers.
+It’s actually a recognized syndrome – SWSD, and people that have it tend to sleep around 4 hours less than other workers.

 And So To Bed…